Diego, libre dans sa tête

-"Diego libre dans sa tête" ("Diego free in his head") is a 1981 song written by Michel Berger for his wife France Gall for her studio album Tout pour la musique ("All for the music"), on which it is the eighth track.
+"Diego, libre dans sa tête" is a 1981 song written by Michel Berger for his wife France Gall for her studio album Tout pour la musique, on which it is the eighth track.
 Two years later, Berger himself recorded his own version of the song.
 In 1991, it gained popularity when Johnny Hallyday released a live cover which became a top ten hit in France.

 Background and versions

-"Diego libre dans sa tête" was originally written by Berger for Gall.
+"Diego, libre dans sa tête" was originally written by Berger for Gall.
 Lyrically, it denounces the repression exerted by dictators like Augusto Pinochet in Latin America; "Diego" is the fictional name of a political opponent imprisoned only "for a few words that he thought so strong".
 The song presents this situation as unfair compared to that of the narrator who is free to danse, sing or laugh.
 In June 1984, Gall performed the song with guitarist Kamil Rustam in the French television show Champs-Élysées, in the presence of a former political prisoner, Argentine pianist Miguel Ángel Estrella.
 She also performed the song during many of her concert tours, available in live versions on France Gall / Palais des sports (1982), France Gall au Zénith (1985), Concert public Olympia / Concert acoustique M6 (1997), and Pleyel (released in 2005, but recorded in 1994).
-In 1983, Berger himself recorded his own version of "Diego libre dans sa tête" for his album Voyou; a live version was included on Michel Berger au Zénith in 1986, and in 2012, the studio version charted at number 169 on the French Singles Chart.
+In 1983, Berger himself recorded his own version of "Diego, libre dans sa tête" for his album Voyou; a live version was included on Michel Berger au Zénith in 1986, and in 2012, the studio version charted at number 169 on the French Singles Chart.

 Johnny Hallyday version

 In 1990, Johnny Hallyday covered the song during his concert at the Palais Omnisports de Paris-Bercy and this version was released as the second single from his 1991 album Dans la chaleur de Bercy.
 As it became a popular song in Hallyday's discography, it was regularly performed on stage during his next concert tours and thus included on the live albums Bercy 92, Lorada Tour (1996), Stade de France 98 Johnny allume le feu (1998), Olympia 2000, Parc des Princes 2003, Hallyday Bercy 2003 (released in 2020), Tour 66 : Stade de France 2009, On Stage (2013), Born Rocker Tour (2013), Live au Beacon Theatre de New-York 2014 (released in 2020).
-Two music videos for "Diego libre dans sa tête" were recorded: the first one for the 1991 release, and the second one for a 2019 symphonic version released in 2019.
+Two music videos for "Diego, libre dans sa tête" were recorded: the first one for the 1991 release, and the second one for a 2019 symphonic version released in 2019.